 Can silence or non-disclosure be misleading or deceptive?

-Silence or non-disclosure of information may, in some circumstances, constitute misleading and deceptive conduct.
-For conduct to be misleading or deceptive, it is not necessary that the conduct conveys either an express or implied representation, but that the conduct is sufficient to lead, or be likely to lead, a consumer into error.11
+Silence or non-disclosure of information may, in some circumstances, constitute misleading or deceptive conduct.
+For conduct to be misleading or deceptive, it is not necessary that the conduct conveys either an express or implied representation, but that the conduct is sufficient to lead, or likely to lead, a consumer into error.11

 The Courts use an objective test in determining whether silence or non-disclosure may have amounted to misleading or deceptive conduct by looking at whether or not there was a reasonable expectation of disclosure in the circumstances.
 If there was, the conduct is likely to indicate misleading or deceptive conduct.12 However, the Courts do not impose a general duty of disclosure on a person or corporation in every business transaction or circumstance and will determine whether or not misleading or deceptive conduct has been engaged in on a case by case basis.13